Tyresta National Park: Plants and animals

 The park and reserve are notable for containing one of the largest coniferous old-growth forests in southern Sweden, with some parts of the forest containing pine trees up to 400 years old.
+Ridge tops are dominated by scotch pine while lowlands are dominated by Norwegian spruce.
+Common broad leaf tree species are aspen, birch, and alder.
+Much of the park has a low site index leading to very old trees with slow growth rates and comparatively low DBH.
+Blue berries are a common understory species in the park and can be easily found.

 The park also has deciduous broadleaf forests, open arable land and historical buildings of cultural interest.
 A typical feature of primeval forest is the great number of plant and animal species.
 Up to 8,000 species of animals can be found here which is four times as many as in managed forests.
 Many species are also completely dependent on primeval forest as their habitats and can not survive under other conditions.

 Fire

 In August 1999, about 10% of the national park area was consumed in a fire.
 The hot and dry conditions in the area at the time were optimal for a forest fire to start.
+While the fire results in high tree mortality in the burn area, much of the tree species have recovered and saplings are common.
+However, due to the low site index it will take decades before the trees become canopy species.